michielvha/vitepress/docs/blog/azure-ai-proxy.md

             name: filebeat-config
 ```

-you'll need to define a `filebeat-config` ConfigMap for this to work, I'll provide a minimal example the authentication etc you'll have to fill in yourself.
+You'll need to define a `filebeat-config` ConfigMap for this setup.
+Below is a minimal example, you'll need to add your own authentication and other required settings.

 ```yaml
 ...